Spectral shift via "lateral" perturbation: Morse indices and Schur complements

-This interpretation of the Morse index allows for a simple, general, and surely well known proof of the classical \emph{Sylvester's law of inertia}: \begin{lemma} Let operator $H$ be as above, $\Dom(H)$ be its domain and $S$ be an invertible operator in $\cH$, then
+This interpretation of the Morse index allows for a simple, general, and surely well known proof of the classical \emph{Sylvester's law of inertia}: \begin{lemma} Let $H$ be a self-adjoint operator on $\cH$ with domain $\Dom(H)$.
+If $S$ is a bounded invertible operator in $\cH$, then $S^*HS$ is self-adjoint on the natural domain $S^{-1}(\Dom(H))$ and and